marcomq/nimview/README.md

 ### Nimview vs Eel or Neel
 There are another 2 cool similar frameworks: The very popular framework [eel](https://github.com/ChrisKnott/Eel) for python and its cousin [neel](https://github.com/Niminem/Neel) for nim.
-While the use case seems to be similar, there are two major differences:
+While the use case seems to be similar, there are some major differences:
 - Both eel and neel make it easy to call back-end side functions from Javascript and also call exposed Javascript from back-end.
-The later one will not be possible with Nimview.
+The later one is currently not possible with Nimview.
-  Nimview will just make it easy to trigger back-end routes from Javascript but will not expose Javascript functions to the back-end side.
+  Nimview will just make it easy to trigger back-end routes from Javascript but wil currentlyl not expose Javascript functions to the back-end side.
-  If you want to do so, you need to parse the back-end’s response and call the function with this data.
-  This makes it easy to switch to multiple HTML / JS user interfaces for the same back-end code without worrying about javascript callback functions.
-Also - this makes writing of automated back-end tests much easier.
+  Calling javascript from server side usually makes application flow more difficult, but an event system is planned for a future release to send information easier to the client, while the server callback is still running.
 - With Nimview, you also don't need a webserver running that might take requests from any other user on localhost as you use Webview in release mode.
 This improves security as you don't need to worry about open ports or other attack vectors that need to be considered when running a webserver application.
 It also makes it easy to run multiple applications without having port conflicts.
 - Nimview also includes a simple global token check in release mode that may be able to prevent most